LonelyNinja/lonelyninja.github.io/docs/guides/rules_enforcement.md

 Open a dialogue.
 Pre-made warning “shortcuts” are effective tools, but lack a human touch.
 If you cannot open a dialogue through text or voice, is there another admin in their squad or command net that can?

 Create and read BattleMetrics (BM) player notes.
 Was a player warned for the same thing a week ago, or is the player a first timer with 8 hours in the game?
-Keep yourself and other admins informed through BM notes, BM player flags, and the #problem-players channel.
+Keep yourself and other admins informed through BM notes, BM player flags, and the `#problem-players` channel.

 Test your thinking, ask another admin.
-See what other people think in game or in #admin-barracks.
+See what other people think in game or in `#admin-barracks`.

 Thank a player for their cooperation.
 A short message that lets a player know we appreciate their cooperation helps to build trust in the admin team.